Fatherland Front (Austria): Corporate state

-On 1 May the Federal State of Austria was declared a one-party state under the authoritarian leadership of the VF.
+On 1 May, a rump session of the Nationalrat recast the constitution into an authoritarian and corporatist document.
+The official name of the country was changed to the Federal State of Austria, with the VF as the only legally permitted political organisation.
 Thereafter, the organisation held a monopolistic position in Austrian politics with both civilian and military divisions.
 Dollfuss remained its undisputed leader until his assassination during the Nazi July Putsch on 25 July 1934.
 He was succeeded by Ernst Rüdiger Starhemberg, while his VF fellow Justice Minister Kurt Schuschnigg became chancellor.

 In 1936, Schuschnigg also took over the leadership of the VF.
 The Front was declared a corporation under public law and the only legal political organisation in Austria.
 Its symbol was the crutch cross (Kruckenkreuz), and its official greeting was Österreich! ("Austria!") or Front heil!.
 The party flag was adopted as the second state flag of Austria.
 Though membership was obligatory for officials, the VF never became a mass movement.
 By the end of 1937 it had 3 million members (with 6.5 million inhabitants of Austria); it could however never win the support of its political opponents, neither from the circles of the Social Democrats nor from the Austrian Nazis.